Separation of concerns

 Notice how style information is defined as data in the theme, which is then used in the JSX template via the sx prop.

-Again, I’m not advocating for a specific library here; rather, I’m using this example to demonstrate that web technologies collectively address the same presentation concern, encompassing both structure and style.
+Again, I’m not advocating for a specific library here; I’m using this example to illustrate that web technologies collectively address the same presentation concern, which includes both structure and style.

 Conclusion

-So, the next time you hear someone mention “separation of concerns” in relation to web technologies, as if the phrase itself were a compelling argument, feel free to challenge them and ask what concerns they’re attempting to separate.
-They may be misappropriating a principle without fully understanding its implications.
+So, the next time you hear someone mention “separation of concerns” as if the phrase itself were an argument, feel free to challenge them and ask what concerns they’re trying to separate.
+Chances are they haven’t put much thought into it.